martinsejas/KLEM/README.md

 # Identify Your Own Voice

 This code uses a simple deep learning model (Sequential model) to identify whether a provided audio file is from a human or another source.
 It extracts the MFCC (Mel Frequency Cepstral Coefficient) features from the audio data and uses them as input to the model.
+This script is a sound classification pipeline that trains a neural network to classify audio files as either "human" or "other".
+The pipeline includes preprocessing steps such as silence removal and audio augmentation, as well as feature extraction, training the model, evaluating it, and saving the model for future use.

+1. **Model Used:**
+The model used is a simple feed-forward neural network (also known as a multi-layer perceptron) implemented with Keras.
+The model has three layers:
+    - The first layer has 100 neurons and uses the ReLU activation function.
+    - The second layer has 50 neurons and also uses the ReLU activation function.
+    - The final layer is a single neuron with a sigmoid activation function, which will output the probability that the input audio is classified as "human".

+2. **Feature Extraction:**
+The script extracts four different types of features from each audio file:
+    - MFCC (Mel Frequency Cepstral Coefficients): This is a type of spectral feature that is widely used in speech and audio processing.
+    - Chroma-STFT: This represents the short-term power spectrum of sound.
+    - Spectral Contrast: This measures the difference in amplitude between peaks and valleys in a sound spectrum.
+    - Tonnetz: This is used to represent harmonic relations between different pitches.
+These features are then concatenated into a single feature vector for each audio file.

+3. **Data Augmentation:**
+The script uses the Audiomentations library to augment the audio data, adding variety to the training data and helping the model generalize better.
+The augmentations include adding Gaussian noise, time stretching, pitch shifting, and shifting the audio.

+4. **Data Preparation:**
+The script reads audio files from a specified path, removes silence from the audio, optionally applies data augmentation, extracts features from the audio, and then splits the resulting feature vectors and labels into training and validation sets.
+The labels are also encoded as integers using sklearn's LabelEncoder.

+5. **Training:**
+The model is trained using the Adam optimizer and binary cross entropy loss (since this is a two-class classification problem).
+Early stopping is used to prevent overfitting, stopping the training if the validation loss doesn't decrease for 10 consecutive epochs.

+6. **Evaluation:**
+After training, the model is evaluated on the validation set, producing a confusion matrix and classification report (which includes precision, recall, and f1-score for each class, as well as overall accuracy).

+7. **Prediction:**
+The script includes a function to use the trained model to classify a single audio file.

+8. **Saving the Model and Label Encoder:**
+The trained model and the label encoder (used to convert between class labels and integers) are saved to disk using Keras' model saving functionality and joblib, respectively.

+In terms of how the code works, the logic flows from data loading, augmentation and feature extraction, through to data splitting, model creation, training, evaluation, and finally saving.

+The model uses the trained weights to make predictions based on the features extracted from new, unseen audio data.
+For instance, if you have a new audio file and you want to classify it as "human" or "other"
 ## Requirements
 - Python 3.6 or above
 - Keras 2.4.3 or above